 Apple uses simplicity to manage the purchase moment through its retail stores, making sure the experience is simple and straightforward.
-All staff carry a credit card machine and complete the transaction very quickly.
+To start, all staff carry a credit card machine and complete the transaction very quickly.
 No lines or cash registers.

 The brand also puts every Apple product on display to allow consumers to take them for a test drive.
 Even when Apple products are in other stores, the brand has used its power with that retailer to create a distinct store-within-a-store concept, which replicates a similar look and experience from Apple’s own retail locations.

 Apple obsesses about the consumer experience

+The consumer experience is an important element of the Apple case study.
 As Steve Jobs famously said, “You have to start with the customer experience and work backward to the technology.”
 Apple even believes opening your Apple products should be like unwrapping a gift.

 The brand wants the consumer to be able to use any Apple product right away rather than spending hours loading software or setting up your machine.
 Regarding product integration, Apple products work together, and they work the same way, which makes it very simple for consumers when they move from one Apple product to another.

 Beloved Brands is the playbook to keep at your fingertips